 A word about the Telemarketing Sales Rule, the Do Not Call List, and IRS solicitation rules: Be sure to discuss with your attorney what you plan to do with telemarketing so that you don’t run afoul of the TSR, the DNC, the FTC, the IRS, and other acronyms.
 We are not lawyers, and cannot provide legal advice in this arena.
 Based on my own research into this, here is my current understanding of some of the general rules:

 - If you are calling individuals, you must scrub your telephone numbers against the Do Not Call list.
 You must obtain a SAN number from donotcall.gov in order to do this, and it does require a fee.
-Please note that it is ILLEGAL for us to use our SAN number to scrub the DNC for you — you MUST get your own.
+Even if you use a web service or another company to do the DNC scrubbing for you, you must provide them with your SAN; it is illegal to just use theirs, and they will make you very aware of this.

 - It is my understanding that these regulations don’t apply when you’re calling businesses, but again, check with your lawyer on it just to be sure.